ivuorinen/starred/README.md

 - [CoolerMasterTechnology/Pi-Tool](https://github.com/CoolerMasterTechnology/Pi-Tool) - Overclocking and button-remapping utility for the Raspberry Pi 4, designed for Pi Case 40
 - [DetachHead/basedpyright](https://github.com/DetachHead/basedpyright) - pyright fork with various type checking improvements, improved vscode support and pylance features built into the language server
 - [Dilaz/Twitchbot](https://github.com/Dilaz/Twitchbot) - A simple Twitch moderator chatbot
-- [Doist/todoist-cli](https://github.com/Doist/todoist-cli) - Command-line interface for Todoist
+- [Doist/todoist-cli](https://github.com/Doist/todoist-cli) - Command-line interface for Todoist.
 - [Doist/todoist-mcp](https://github.com/Doist/todoist-mcp) - A set of tools to connect to AI agents, to allow them to use Todoist on a user's behalf.
 Includes MCP support.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [Eldritch-Oliver/file-hider](https://github.com/Eldritch-Oliver/file-hider) - A plugin for https://obsidian.md that allows hiding specific files and folders from the file explorer.